Daily first-time positivity rates plunge: State to 6.54%, Palm Beach County to 5.88%

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.6 percent for all deaths and cases, including nonresidents, compared with 1.7 percent in the United States and 2.1 percent worldwide, which neared 2,115,000 deaths and passed 98.7 million cases Friday, according to Worldometers.info.
+The state's rate was 1.6 percent for all deaths and cases, including nonresidents, compared with 1.7 percent in the United States and 2.1 percent worldwide, which neared 2,129,000 deaths and neared 99.3 million cases Friday, according to Worldometers.info.

 County rates: Palm Beach County 2.1 percent, Broward 1.2, Miami-Dade 1.3, St. Lucie 2.6 (+0.1), Martin 2.6, Indian River 2.3 and Okeechobee 1.8.